 Life is full of choices, and none are as hard as choosing which toothbrush to buy.
 We spend over 1000 hours in our lifetime brushing our teeth, so it is important to know what to look out for when purchasing a brush.
 The most important factor is whether you will use the brush you choose frequently.
-Dr. Barrett and his team at Barrett Family Dental want to make sure you have all the information to help make your smile bright and happy for years to come.
+Family dentist in Beaverton, Dr. Barrett and his team at Barrett Family Dental want to make sure you have all the information to help make your smile bright and happy for years to come.

 Keep The Bristles Soft